19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Silence.md

 | Range    | 60 feet                                                               |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

-You conjure a bubble of soundless air for the duration.
+You conjure a moveable bubble of soundless air for the duration.

 Choose up to 1 creature within range.
 The affected creature is surrounded by the bubble.